 When you leave your teen years and enter young adulthood, several potential auto insurance discounts will fall by the wayside.
 That student discount and money saved by getting good grades won't be available to you anymore.
 Neither will any discounts you qualify for as a covered driver on your parent’s multi-car policy.
 While some companies extend good student discounts to college students, once you graduate, that discount you get for being a good student will end.

 There are, however, many auto insurance discounts that young drivers may qualify to receive.
-One of the biggest you can potentially be eligible for is a multi-policy discount.
-Most insurers will provide a substantial discount when you have your car insured with the same company you use for your renters or homeowners coverage.
+One of the biggest money-savers you might be eligible to receive is a multi-policy discount.
+Most insurers will provide a substantial discount when you have your car insured with the same insurance company you use for your renters or homeowners coverage.
 Merging your policies with a spouse or domestic partner may qualify you for a multi-car or multi-line discount.
-However, you should consider whether their driving record, credit score, or vehicle's characteristics will have a detrimental effect on your rates.
+Of course, you should consider whether their driving record, credit score, or vehicle's characteristics could have a detrimental effect on your rates.

 College graduates should check with their school’s alumni department to see if they have relationships with any insurance companies.
-Many alumni associations join with offer affinity discounts as a perk of being a member.
+Many alumni associations offer affinity discounts as a perk of being a member.

 An affinity discount is where a car insurance company offers driver discounts to members, employees, or customers of an organization.
 Some examples that young drivers may qualify for include those discounts offered to people associated with auto clubs (such as AAA), credit unions, employers, or the military.
 Some insurance companies offer special discounts to customers with certain types of jobs, such as first responders, teachers, and nurses.